 He turned back to the arts, this time it was sculpture.
 A bronze Chapel cross provides the frontispiece to his autobiography.

 A Moon Goddess or Garden God stone face resides in Pershore near the Abbey.
 There is some confusion over the name.
-Originally the "Garded God" was, and still is, the name of a bronze statue.
+The original Garden God was, and still is, a rather smaller bronze statue.
 The stone face was conceived as his bride, a Moon Goddess.
-But, when the Pershore Millennium celebrations needed a landmark outside the Abbey, plans changed and the stone piece found a new home there.
-The tale involving the two names became garbled, and when the sculpture was moved to a more permanent home nearby it was named as the Garden God.
-Inchbald's son Guy recalls him giving his retrosepctive permission for the name change, with some reluctance: the original Garden God lives on elswhere.
+But, when the Pershore Millennium celebrations needed a visual focus outside the Abbey, plans changed and the stone piece found a new home there.
+The tale involving the two names became garbled, and when the sculpture was moved to a more permanent home nearby some people wanted to call it the Garden God.
+Inchbald's son Guy recalls him giving his retrosepctive permission for the name change, with some reluctance.
+Nowadays, both names compete with each other, as can be seen from the captions to the two images here and here.
+Meanwhile the original Garden God lives on elswhere.

 A few other pieces grace private collections.
 Some years down the line he had suddenly had enough and gave it up.